 If outboard is stored tilted up in freezing temperature, trapped cooling water or rain water that may have entered the propeller exhaust outlet in the gearcase could freeze and cause damage to the outboard.

 Battery Storage

-Follow the battery manufacturer's instructions for storage and recharging.
+- Follow the battery manufacturer's instructions for storage and recharging. - · Remove the battery from the boat and check water level.
+Recharge if necessary.

 STORAGE